 Learn how to tap into clients' philanthropic goals.
 In the process, increase opportunities to build trust by understanding clients' values and critical personal causes.

-Then engage and get multiple stakeholders on the same page, with broad principles and objectives for deploying a successful charitable giving strategy.
+Engage and get multiple stakeholders on the same page, with objectives for deploying a successful charitable giving strategy.
 Obtain a precise understanding of how to integrate the tax aspects of charitable giving.

 In this course you will learn how to plan and integrate your clients values with new technical expertise.
-With a focus on the assets your clients wish to deploy in their giving, including cash, giftsin-kind, and deferred gifts made by bequests in the Will.